NVIDIA/nv-ingest/README.md

 4. To start all services:
 `docker compose up`

 Please note, NIM containers on their first startup can take 10-15 minutes to pull and fully load models.
-Also note that by default we have [configured log levels to be verbose](docker-compose.yaml#L31) so it's possible to observe service startup proceeding.
+Also note that by default we have [configured log levels to be verbose](docker-compose.yaml#L27) so it's possible to observe service startup proceeding.
 You will notice _many_ log messages.
-You can control this on a per service level via each service's environment variables as defined in [docker-compose.yaml](docker-compose.yaml).
+You can turn down this logging for each NIM via its `NIM_TRITON_LOG_VERBOSE` variables in [docker-compose.yaml](docker-compose.yaml).

 5. When all services have fully started, `nvidia-smi` should show processes like the following:
 ```